ekamidi/user-location/README.md

-# Python Flask api to help web applications to find user's location or verify the user's location.
+# Python Flask Location API to help web/mobile applications to find user's location or verify the user's location.